Setting up a Dutch payroll company

 - There is an enterprise that makes provides employees to another company;

-– The enterprise providing the employees are reimbursed for this by the enterprise to which the employees have been provided;
+- The enterprise providing the employees is reimbursed for this by the enterprise to which the employees have been provided;

 - The provided employees operate under the supervision and direction of the enterprise to which they have been provided.

-If the above requirements are met, there is a provision of employees and it is mandatory to register this activity in the Commercial Register.
+- If the above requirements are met, there is a provision for employees and it is mandatory to register this activity in the Commercial Register.

 In addition, having a so-called G-account is mandatory.
 A G-account is a special bank account, where the borrower deposits the money for the expected costs of payroll taxes and/or VAT.
 The borrower can then limit his risk to the amount he deposits into the G account.
 This bank account can only be used to pay payroll taxes and VAT to the Tax Office.

 Labour contractors will often ask if you as a payroll company have a so-called SNA label.
 The Foundation for Labour Standards (SNA in Dutch) issues this mark to payroll companies that provide employees and meet the conditions.
 The label is specifically designed to prevent fraud and reduce the risks for both borrowers and contractors.
 The SNA checks twice a year, but if they have a valid reason, this can be increased to four checks a year.

 Safety & Certification